Police officers interact with a person near a patrol car, illuminated by blue and red lights in a nighttime urban setting

 In the Commonwealth’s handwritten plea offer, it was specified “Def. free to argue for county time compared to state.”
 In the Commonwealth’s typewritten plea offer, it was similarly asserted that “[i]n this offer, the Def. would be free to argue for county placement and the Commonwealth would argue for state placement.”

-Instead, Def.’s family attorney recommended that Client plead open to 365 counts of Possession Of Child Pornography as it was suggested that this was his best course for obtaining a county jail sentence, which was Def.’s primary objective.
+Instead, Def.’s family attorney recommended that the client plead open to 365 counts of Possession Of Child Pornography as it was suggested that this was his best course for obtaining a county jail sentence, which was Def.’s primary objective.

-After throwing himself at the mercy of the Court, Client received a sentence of five years to 10 years in a state correctional institute, plus a consecutive sentence of 10 years Probation.
+After throwing himself at the mercy of the Court, the client received a sentence of five to 10 years in a state correctional institute, plus a consecutive sentence of 10 years’ Probation.

 Attorney Bradburn was retained with the goal of obtaining a lesser jail sentence and possibly even having him serve that sentence in a county jail.